 - Professional advice: Speaking to a professional can help make this decision, as they may recommend a certain type of treatment after assessing individual needs.

-Switching from inpatient to outpatient care
+Transitioning from inpatient to outpatient care

-Some people utilize inpatient care initially, to help manage the acute phase of their illness or condition.
+Some people utilize inpatient care initially to help manage the acute phase of their illness or condition.
 In the case of substance use, this might involve staying at a center to facilitate detox and initial rehab treatment, followed by outpatient care when they are more stable.
 This is often referred to as a partial hospitalization program (PHP).

 Most insurance providers will partially or entirely cover the cost of substance use disorder treatment, including inpatient and outpatient treatment programs.
 This will vary depending on the insurance company and service provider and may include limitations or time caps.
 As such, it is advisable to contact the insurance company before commencing treatment to discuss costs and payment plans.
 [5]

 Both inpatient and outpatient treatment programs can provide benefits and positive outcomes for substance use disorders.
 The effectiveness of treatment can vary depending on the individual.
-However, results from various studies suggest:

-- People with poor mental health and/or social support have better outcomes from inpatient care than outpatient [3]
+- People with poor mental health and/or social support have better outcomes from inpatient than outpatient care.
+[3]

-- People with good mental health and/or social support have equal outcomes from inpatient and outpatient care [3]
+- People with good mental health and/or social support have equal outcomes from inpatient and outpatient care.
+[3]

-- People with recent suicidal ideation are more likely to maintain abstinence posttreatment if they received inpatient care [6]
+- People with recent suicidal ideation are more likely to maintain abstinence posttreatment if they received inpatient care.
+[6]

-- Dropout rates for inpatient treatment programs are lower than for outpatient programs [6][7]
+- Dropout rates for inpatient treatment programs are lower than for outpatient programs.
+[6][7]

-- Recovery outcomes are improved by utilizing longer-term care [2][8]
+- Recovery outcomes are improved by utilizing longer-term care.
+[2][8]